AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 ![Top 10 topics](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/assets/159200995/4bffcd38-a6fb-4b74-a37f-70e05cfdba85)

-Among these 3 authors, the top 10 keywords topics are illustrate as above.
+Among these 3 authors, the top 10 keywords topics are illustrated as above.
 They are contributing a lot of AI trendy topics such as Tesla, AI Images, Face IDs, Chatgpt, and etcs.

 ## Making It Relevant: Connecting With the Audience